Chapter 1a: “Essentials of Geography”

 We can certainly learn the most about God through the book of God’s Word, the Bible.
 But we can also learn much about God by studying the book of God’s works, His creation.
 Through the study and care of His creation we can develop a closer relationship with God Himself.

 As you study this course, TRY to keep in mind that the mountains, rivers, glaciers, and other landforms we study — that the processes of weathering, erosion, etc — are all created by God!
 As we study them, we study God’s handiwork!
 We are walking through His art gallery!
 And we are learning about the amazing processes by which God sustains and continues to actively shape His world.
 We are studying God’s world!

-That’s why I, as a pastor, and also passionate about geography!
-My faith in God and my enjoyment of the natural world that God created go hand-in-hand!
+That’s why I, as a pastor and a scientist, I am passionate about geography.
+My faith in God and my enjoyment of the natural world that God created go hand-in-hand.
 As I learn more about the wonder of God’s world, my wonder at the glory of God grows!
-I worship God better as I develop a deeper appreciation of His incredible work in creation!
+I worship God better as I develop a deeper appreciation of His incredible work in creation.

 II.
 NATURAL SYSTEMS